 He received the Premio Franco Abbiati /Melior Regista for his production of Elektra in Bologna (2015).

 In 1991 he directed his first opera at the Flanders Opera (Antwerp/Ghent).
-He has also directed works in the opera houses of Amsterdam, Barcelona, Bern, Bologna, Brussels, Duisburg, Düsseldorf, Essen, Genève, Göteborg, Hamburg, Helsinki, Copenhagen, Leipzig, Lisbon, London (English National Opera), Liège, Madrid, Maribor, Marseille, Monte Carlo, Montpellier, Oviedo, Sankt Gallen, Rouen, Saint-Étienne, Sofia, Vienna (Volksoper and Theater a/d Wien) and Zürich.
+He has also directed works in the opera houses of Amsterdam, Barcelona, Bern, Bologna, Brussels, Duisburg, Düsseldorf, Essen, Genève, Göteborg, Hamburg, Helsinki, Copenhagen, Leipzig, Lisbon, London (English National Opera), Liège, Madrid, Maribor, Marseille, Monte Carlo, Montpellier, Oviedo, Sankt Gallen, Rouen, Saint-Étienne, Sofia, Vienna (Volksoper & Theater an der Wien) and Zürich.
 In 2005 he made his debut at the Metropolitan Opera in New York with Gounod’s Roméo & Juliette.

-Guy Joosten made his debut in Asia in 2018 with productions in Seoul (Korean National Opera) and Tokyo (Japanese National Opera-Nikikei).
+Guy Joosten started to direct in Asia in 2018 with productions in Seoul (Korean National Opera) and Tokyo (Japanese National Opera-Nikikei).

-In addition to his work as a director, he was also a professor at the University of Hamburg and a lecturer at university colleges in Amsterdam, Eindhoven, Saarbrücken, Maastricht and Barcelona.
-He teaches the opera course at the Royal Flemish Conservatoire in Antwerp and founded the International Opera Academy in Ghent where he is the general manager since 2013.
+In addition to his work as director he was also professor at the University of Hamburg and lecturer at university colleges in Amsterdam, Eindhoven, Saarbrücken, Maastricht and Barcelona.
+He also teaches the opera course at the Royal Flemish Conservatoire in Antwerp.
+He is the founder of the International Opera Academy in Ghent where he was general manager until October 2023.

-He gives regular master-classes, e.g. in Antwerp, Sofia, Tel Aviv, Leipzig and Madrid.
+He gives regular masterclasses, e.g., in Antwerp, Sofia and Tel Aviv, Leipzig, Valencia & Madrid.